plaperdr/fp-central/fingerprint/README.md

 ## Tags
-**This functionality is currently in development and it is not stable.**
 ### Description
 A tag is a classification of a fingerprint in a specific category.
 Based on the analysis of standard attributes, a fingerprint will go through a series of tests